 Cold weather is one of the extreme weather conditions that can cause water main breaks.
 Water main breaks are more likely to occur when frost penetrates deep into the ground, to a level of five to six feet, usually from late January until early April.
 While cold temperatures may send the frost deeper, the level of snow cover is also important.
 Snow will act as a "blanket" insulating the ground.
 In years when there is plenty of snow, the frost does not go as deep.

 However, just as many water main breaks can occur during other extreme weather conditions, such as a hot, dry summer when the ground is very dry, or a very wet summer.
 We experience just as many water main breaks in July and August as we do in January and February.
 In the winter months, though, the impact of water main breaks is higher, since the water has more difficulty draining because of frozen catch basins, and because street flooding and then freezing can affect traffic.

-In 2010, we had an all time low of 328 water main breaks.
+In 2017, we had an all-time low of 236 water main breaks.
 At our worst point in the 1980s, we were averaging 2,100 water main breaks a year, or about 6 breaks a day.
 The worst year for water main breaks was 1983 with 2,549 breaks.
-We now have about 400-600 breaks a year, or between 1 and 2 a day.
+We now have an average of about 1 or 2 breaks a day.

 - Dispatch a crew to the location.

 - Control the leak to reduce the risk to public safety, and private and public property.
 We do this by finding and closing valves.

 - Contact other utilities to make sure that we can dig without damaging other services or endangering staff or the public.